janneshopman/RKSymFoam/README.md

 copied before it run from inside the new directory with:

 <pre>
-./run.sh &ltsolver &ltsimulation type&gt &ltRunge-Kutta scheme&gt
+./run.sh &ltsolver&gt &ltsimulation type&gt &ltRunge-Kutta scheme&gt
 </pre>

 * Solvers permitted by this script: \<icoFoam\>, \<pimpleFoam\> and